Synerty/peek-mobile-theme/docs/generic_sections/details_section/details_section.rst

 The Details Section uses Bootstraps `Grid System <http://getbootstrap.com/css/#grid>`_.

-A Container contains row's and rows are made up of 12 columns.
+A Container contains row's.
+Row create horizontal groups of columns, rows are made up of 12 columns.
+Content is placed in columns and only column's can be immediate children of row's.

+Refer to the `Grid System <http://getbootstrap.com/css/#grid>`_ for more information about creating page layouts using the Bootstrap grid system.

 Below is the HTML code extract of the first two rows from the screenshot in the beginning of the :ref:`details_section`: ::